 Work schedules can change for many reasons, including weather, traffic, and problems with tools, machines, or supplies.
 Sometimes we need to stop between different types of work and start again later.

-Work on this project will take place on both the east and west sides of the river in locations where we will have to connect to the existing water system as well as in locations where we will build shafts to send a tunneling machine underground.
+Work on this project will take place on both the east and west sides of the river.
+There will be construction in locations where we:

 Project timeline and phases